 Preparation of the systematic literature search

-In order to conduct a systematic literature search, it is important to group / structure your search in correct search blocks (see the Literature search manual), so you can start preparing lists of search terms.
+In order to conduct a systematic literature search, it is important to group / structure your search in correct search blocks (see the Literature search guide), so you can start preparing lists of search terms.
 If you have used a conceptualizing model (e.g. the PICO model), this may help to identify the most important elements to include in your search.

 It is important to critically appraise the specific search strategy, and PRESS 2015 Guideline Evidence-Based Checklist (published in McGowan et al. (ref.
 21)) can be used to this.